 Required Mortgage Documents

-Your lender will require numerous documents in order for your mortgage to be approved.
-Getting these documents together may seem overwhelming partially because your ability to borrow money is contingent upon what’s in those documents.
+Your Mortgage broker and Lender will require numerous documents in order for your mortgage to be approved.
+Getting these documents together may seem overwhelming, because your ability to borrow money relies upon what those documents say about your financial well-being.

 Of course, people receive income in a variety of different ways, which means you’ll have to prove your income based on how you make money.